ipython/ipyparallel/docs/source/task.rst

 ---------------------------

 Parallel functions are just like normal function, but they can be called on sequences and *in parallel*.
-The multiengine interface provides a decorator that turns any Python function into a parallel function:
+The direct interface provides a decorator that turns any Python function into a parallel function:

 .. sourcecode:: ipython